 Its complete outstanding monitoring capabilities, together with its small size, extremely easy installation mode and very low maintenance needs, make CaptPro the answer to a number of industrial and scientific application needs: from the O&M of photovoltaic installations, where it dramatically lowers the cost for effective irradiation monitoring thus making room for profitability optimization, to environmental observations, where it brings at hand the possibility to perform a complete irradiation monitoring at single, small meteorological station level; from the building energy management systems industry, where it enables the optimization and fine-tuning of heating- and cooling-related energy consumption, to plant science and precision agriculture, bioclimatic building design and canopy modelling studies.

-The Capt technology will soon be tested in operating conditions in the following PV plants:
+The Capt technology has been tested in operating conditions in the following PV installations:

-The Capt technology has been exhibited at the MTW Expo 2018!
+The Capt technology has been presented at the MTW Expo 2018!

 The MTW Expo is the world leading event for next-generation weather forecasting and climate-change measurement technologies.
 In the 2018 edition the Expo will hosts the World Meteorological Organization’s CIMO-TECO conference.